jky819/me362b_winter2021/FAQ - ProblemSet5.md

 None of this is particularly difficult, but it introduced a good bit of extra time, a number of extra steps, and the need to install software that can all be avoided by using the preconfigured _Binder_ environment.

-## 4. In _Part 2_, which definition of IDT should I use?

-The answer shouldn't matter much on the definition selected.
-I would recommend using 'T' just to be consistent with what is asked for in later questions.

-## 5. My ignition delay times/sensitivity results do not agree at all between mechanisms?
-Is this right?

-No, they should be agreeing pretty closely (within ~50%).
-If they are not, and especially if you are getting IDT values on the order of 1e-11, make sure you have implemented the bug fixes called out in the announcement on Canvas posted Feb.
-24.

-## 6. In _Part 3_, my "most-negative reactions" don't agree between mechanisms.
-Am I doing something wrong?

-No, I misread my own sensitivity plots when writing the problem.
-Sorry!

-You may either ignore the part stating the reactions should be the same and characterize all the reactions that appear as the most-negatively sensitive for any mechanism, or you may consider the reaction "CH3 + HO2 <-> CH3O + OH" as the most negatively sensitive (which should be the case for 2 of the 3 mechanisms).

-## 7. In _Part 4_, I get a Cantera error: Unknown Species 'C3H8'

-There was an error in the problem statement in earlier versions of the Problem Set template; please use __methane__ as the fuel in part 4, as in the prior parts of the assignment.

-The error is raised because the reaction mechanisms do not contain propane as a species.